AleeyahAnjola/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that shows the currect path of the working drectory
+A script that displays the currect path of the working drectory in a long format